 Bio (Heather Hachigian)

-Professional and Continuing Studies
+Professional and Continuing Studies, Business, Management

 Hachigian previously worked as a senior consultant with Purpose Capital.
 She provides research and advisory services to government, business and non-profits on impact measurement, social finance and sustainable investing.
 Recent projects include an evaluation of social finance models for migrant and refugee integration and a retail impact investing guidebook.
-Hachigian is a judge for the annual Responsible Investor Reporting Awards and an editorial board member for Journal of Sustainable Finance and Investment.
+Hachigian has served as a judge for the annual Responsible Investor Reporting Awards and an editorial board member for Journal of Sustainable Finance and Investment.